XCSoar/XCSoar/docs/README.md

 in the frontmatter, only when the app links to it. `nuxt generate` writes the redirects to `.output/public/.htaccess` and fails on a duplicate or invalid id.
 Apache serves them as 302, so a changed target is not cached by browsers;
-the site directory needs `AllowOverride FileInfo`.
+the deployed directory needs `AllowOverride FileInfo`.
 The dev server does not redirect.